-- posts and videos on the Museum's social media outlets (Facebook, Twitter, YouTube, Instagram); - articles featured in the M magazine of the Museum; - · local television news coverage of NSRL activities; - in-person outreach activities for schools and civic groups (recent examples include invited presentations at STEAM Camp, Conservation Academy at

-Lubbock Lake Landmark, Llano Estacado Audubon Society, South Plains Master Naturalist, and participation in various workshops, panels, and webinars);

-- an iNaturalist project (i.e., citizen science) to document invertebrates that occur in the Museum Arroyo and elsewhere on the Museum property; - volunteer opportunities at the NSRL; - class tours by K-12 and non-TTU college classes (e.g., South Plains College, Seminole High School); - public events at the Museum (e.g., book signings; public lectures; "Bat Day" celebration).
+- local television news coverage of NSRL activities; - in-person outreach activities for schools and civic groups (recent examples include invited presentations at STEAM Camp, Conservation Academy at Lubbock Lake Landmark, Llano Estacado Audubon Society, South Plains Master Naturalist, and participation in various workshops, panels, and webinars) (Fig. 55); - an iNaturalist project (i.e., citizen science) to document invertebrates that occur in the Museum Arroyo and elsewhere on the Museum property (Fig. 56); - volunteer opportunities at the NSRL; - class tours by K-12 and non-TTU college classes (e.g., South Plains College, Seminole High School); - public events at the Museum (e.g., book signings; public lectures; "Bat Day" celebration).

-A current goal of the NSRL, pending donations or other sources of support, is to create a Hall of Biodiversity in the atrium and adjoining areas of the NSRL, and to have that area available for tours by Museum visitors.
+A current goal of the NSRL, pending donations or other sources of support, is to create a Hall of Biodiversity in the atrium and adjoining areas of the NSRL, and to have that area available for tours by Museum visitors (Fig. 57a, b).
 This endeavor would, for the first time, open the NSRL to visitors for in-house engagement on a regular basis.
-The Hall of Biodiversity would feature an impressive display of nearly all of the NSRL's taxidermy mammal and bird specimens, which would be hung from beams installed on the two-story wall of the Atrium and would be accompanied by labels and natural history facts about each species.
-The exhibit also would feature full-body taxidermy specimens along the hallways of the NSRL, display cases featuring representatives from the Invertebrate Zoology collection, and a wealth of information available in both printed form and via QR codes.
+The Hall of Biodiversity would feature an impressive display of nearly all of the NSRL's taxidermy mammal and bird specimens, which would be hung from beams installed on the two-story wall of the atrium and would be accompanied by labels and natural history facts about each species.
+The exhibit also would feature full-body taxidermy specimens along the hallways of the NSRL, display cases featuring representatives from the Invertebrate Zoology Collection, and a wealth of information available in both printed form and via QR codes.
 The QR codes would allow visitors to continue their learning and engagement experience online, at their leisure.
 To expand the NSRL's outreach efforts, the QR codes and its related online information, including a "virtual tour" of the exhibit, also would be available to the general public, including schools, to reach individuals that cannot visit the Museum in person.
-We are actively engaged in fundraising efforts to make the Hall of Biodiversity a reality in the near future.
-This proposed exhibit would have a significant impact on the public engagement and outreach mission of the NSRL, Museum, and Texas Tech University.
+Staff at the NSRL a b